romin771/RomIn---Test-Api-with-Postman/README.md

 <img src="https://github.com/romin771/RomIn---Test-Api-with-Postman/blob/master/readme-assets/R5.png" />

-* Create a test that checks that the status code is `200`.
+* Create a test to checks that the status code is `200`.
-* Create a test that checks that friend `9` has the following information:
+* Create a test to checks that friend `9` has the following information:
   * `id` equal to `9`.
   * `friend` equal to `"Parham Ebrahimi"`.
   * `email_address` equal to `"parham.toupaebrahimi@gmail.com"`.